zedr/dublinjs-vr/PITCHME.md

 ### The Plan

- 1. Get 'em addicted to a free taster on the Web
+ - Get 'em easily addicted to a demo on the Web |
- 2. Sell 'em the full version on Steam/GOG/Play/etc.
+ - Sell 'em the full version |
- 3. ???
+ - ??? |
- 4. PROFIT!!!
+ - PROFIT!!! |

- *Remember Minecraft?*

 ---